KarolS/millfork/docs/api/famicom-programming-guide.md

 Mappers that should be fine: NROM (0), CNROM (1), UxROM(2), MMC2 (9), MMC3 (4), MMC4 (10), MMC6 (4).

-Mappers that can have arbitrary bank at the end and are therefore not recommended: MMC1 (1), MMC5 (5).
+Mappers that can have arbitrary bank at the end are therefore not recommended: MMC1 (1), MMC5 (5).

 You should define at least three segments: